 Before you listed your home, you developed a plan for preparing for this event with your Realtor.
 You got rid of clutter, you organized, and you cleaned.
-You repaired, refurbished and recycled.
-You gave up a month of precious weekends, your book club night, and Netflix to get it done and never hardly ever did a complaint escape your lips.
+You repaired, refurbished, and recycled.
+You gave up a month of precious weekends, your book club night, and Netflix to get it done, and never hardly ever did a complaint escape your lips.

 As we move ever closer to spring, it looks like the prime season for housing is going to be hot.
-Buyers in the lower pricing tiers are currently getting a sneak peek in the challenges they will face in their quest to become homeowners.
+Buyers in the lower pricing tiers are currently getting a sneak peek at the challenges they will face in their quest to become homeowners.

-When we compare new listings for February 2018 to this past month, we see a decrease of 14% which is not good news for buyers.
+When we compare new listings for February 2018 to this past month, we see a decrease of 14%, which is not good news for buyers.
 However, I would be remiss not to point out that weatherwise, February was a month characterized by lots of snowfall and bitter cold, which tends to put a damper on real estate activity.

 As we compare February of this year to 2018, we see that closed sales were up 4.0 percent, the percentage of list price received down 0.3, and the median sale price of $265,500 up 6.2 percent.
-Meanwhile, pending sales, the predictor of upcoming closed sales was down 7.4 percent.
+Meanwhile, pending sales, the predictor of upcoming closed sales, was down 7.4 percent.

 The February Supply Story

-We find new listings in February were down 14.3 percent from last year, and inventory levels were lower by 5.9 percent putting the month's supply at 1.6.
+We find new listings in February were down 14.3 percent from last year, and inventory levels were lower by 5.9 percent, putting the month's supply at 1.6.
 Days spent on the market were flat.

 The condo segment was the property type that saw the most price gains with a 10 percent increase — homes priced between $190,001 and $250,000 sold the fastest at 34 days.
 The townhome segment was the top gainer inventory-wise with...

 The decision to buy your first home is a major, life-changing event and should never be taken lightly or made quickly.
 Not only is it the most significant financial purchase you will likely ever make, but it’s also a commitment to your lifestyle and personal sense of well-being.

-Certainly, a home is a valuable asset, but it is much more than a number we see on a financial spreadsheet.
+Indeed, a home is a valuable asset, but it is much more than a number we see on a financial spreadsheet.
 It’s our haven.
 It’s where we plan to raise our children.
 It’s where we will dream about our future.
-It’s where we will celebrate our victories and cope with the setbacks of life.
+It’s where we will celebrate our victories and cope with life's setbacks.
 There is the whole story of homeownership.

-Yes, buying real estate is a big deal, and I won’t lie to you, it can be a stressful and intimidating process, especially for a first-time buyer.
+Yes, buying real estate is a big deal, and I won’t lie to you; it can be a stressful and intimidating process, especially for a first-time buyer.
 However, it isn’t written in stone that it will be this way for everyone.
 It can and should be an exciting and joy-filled process.
 Being financially ready is critical in making it work in your favor.